Safety of Combined Therapy with Erythropoietin and Melatonin for Preterm Infants with Intraventricular Hemorrhage (SCEMPI)

 This study is for babies born preterm before 32 weeks gestation who also have a recent significant brain bleed called a high-grade intraventricular hemorrhage (IVH).
 To be eligible, a baby needs to meet the following requirements:

-Have a severe brain bleed seen on a head ultrasound that was done within the past 5 days.
-For this clinical trial, a severe bleed is defined as at least a grade III IVH on at least one side of the brain.
+- Have a significant brain bleed seen on a head ultrasound that was done within the past 18 days.
+For this clinical trial, a significant bleed is defined as at least a grade II IVH on at least one side of the brain.

 Study Components